learningtapestry/learning-tapestry-developer-test/README.md

-# Learning Tapestry Server-side Developer Test
+# Learning Tapestry Front-end Developer Test

 This is a test project to assess a software developer's skills.
 This test is a form of [Kobayashi Maru scenario](https://en.wikipedia.org/wiki/Kobayashi_Maru).
 (Yes, some of us are dorks).